 In short, Botox can provide temporary relief from synkinesis.
 However, it works only with symptoms of synkinesis and does not address its source or cause.
 That’s why its effect is temporary and will not solve your synkinesis in long term.
 You can take a look at another post for more details on Botox and synkinesis.

 There aren’t any medications that would address the issues you experience during the late recovery period.
 Because by that time, you no longer have Bell’s palsy, but you experience its complications and residuals.
-Please read a separate post for a more detailed answer to this question (coming soon).
+Please read a separate post for a more detailed answer to this question – “Can Vitamin B12 help with Bell’s palsy recovery?”.

 Definitely, you have the potential to recover.
 Usually, by the one-year mark, the recovery stabilizes and reaches a plateau.
 So by further recovery, you most probably mean to get rid of your synkinesis, contractions, hyper tone of your facial muscles and other unpleasant symptoms.
 The answer is still yes, it is possible to recover from those, but not by doing nothing.